 The Libby Creek fish abundance section is located above Libby Falls below the Montenore mine site.
-We have two years of electrofishing at this site and the section has remained at 150 meters.
+We have monitored bull trout abundance at this site since 2003 and the section has remained at 150 meters.
 This particular population is an isolated resident population separated from upstream movement by Libby Falls (approximately 60 ft).
 The estimate has likely included resident adults.
-Densities of bull trout increased from 2003 to 2005 (Table 11).
-We will continue to monitor this unique population as it is also below a proposed adit mine.
+Densities of bull trout varied little from 2003 to 2008 with the exception of 2005 (Table 11).
+We will continue to monitor this unique population as it is downstream of a proposed adit mine.

 Table 11.
-Population estimates (N), 95 percent confidence intervals (95% C.I.), probability of first pass capture (p) and densities for Age 1 and older bull trout calculated from electrofishing in the permanent section of Libby Creek, 2003 and 2005.
+Population estimates (N), 95 percent confidence intervals (95% C.I.), probability of first pass capture (p) and densities for Age 1 and older bull trout calculated from electrofishing in the permanent section of Libby Creek, 2003 - 2008.